tyayers/theme-template/prompt.md

 * If the user clicks on their profile photo and then on the Account link, this should open up the account view, which shows basic info about the user's account, and also a "Danger Zone" where the user can delete their account.

 ## User analytics view
 * If the user clicks on their profile photo and then on the Analytics link, this should open up the analytics view that displays several graphs and tables of the user's consumption by product.
 If demoMode is "true", then the data should be loaded from the file mock-analytics.json, or if "false" then loaded from the "/api/users/{email}/analytics" endpoint at apiHost.
-The data should only be displayed from the "product" key in the response, and offer both a graph and table of the data for each day in the results, in one section per product.
+The data should only be displayed from the "product" key in the response, and offer an graph and table, with the user being able to select to show the data for all products, or a selection of products.